 Storage

-The storage element CAN hold contain information about the physical location of the digital object.
+The storage element COULD hold information about the physical location of the digital object.
 Ideally this is a resolvable URI, but it can also generally hold information needed to retrieve the digital object from the storage system (e.g. access control or for segmented AIPs).
 An example is shown in Listing 15.

 Listing 15: Storage description